 The Court defined "group bias" as being when an attorney "presumes that certain jurors are biased merely because they are members of an identifiable group distinguished on racial, religious, ethnic, or similar grounds..."
-(People v.
+(People y.
 Wheeler, supra, 22 Cal.3d at p.
 276.)

 The purpose of eliminating "group bias" from jury selection is "to achieve an overall impartiality by allowing the interaction of the diverse beliefs and values the jurors bring from their group experiences."
 (People v.
-Wheeler, supra, 22 Cal.3d at p.
+Wheeler, supra, 22 Cal:3d at p.
 276.)

 In 2000, the Legislature statutorily adopted Wheeler and additionally prohibited discrimination based on sexual orientation.
 (Sen. Rules Comm., Off. of Floor Analyses, 3d reading analysis of Assem.
 Bill No. 2418 (1999-2000 Reg.
-Sess.) as amended May 2, 2000, pp. 1-2.)
+Sess.) as amended May 2, 2000, pp. 1-2; Code of Civ.
+Proc., § 231.5.)
+It was subsequently amended in 2015 to prohibit dismissing a juror on the basis of any category found in Government Code section 11135, which bars dismissing a juror on the basis of age (e.g. too young or old) or disability.

 Code of Civil Procedure section 231.5 states: